 8. Representation in the United Nations through CVSA’s NGO Special Consultative Status to the Economic and Social Council (ECOSOC): CVSA promotes the important work being done by all member organizations, submits proposals and reports to ECOSOC and its subsidiary bodies and organizes events at the UN in order to advance the implementation of the 2030 Sustainable Development Goals (SDGs) in the U.S. as well as the rest of the world, and builds allies to foster international solidarity among the people and nations of the world.

-9. Annual CVSA Membership meeting: Members are invited to attend the annual CVSA membership meeting held on or around December 5th to coincide with the annual International Volunteer Day (IVD).
-The agenda for the meeting, speakers, workshops and other activities are determined by October each year, based on suggestions from member organizations and needs that have been expressed in the course of the year.
+9. Annual CVSA Membership meeting: Members are invited to attend the annual CVSA membership meeting held on or around December 5th (and in accordance with COVID-19 protocols) to coincide with the annual International Volunteer Day (IVD).

 How Members PARTICIPATE: